 That’s a tall order considering Google releases 500-600 algorithm updates per year which span a variety of technical and non-technical elements.
-As of today, we know that Google is forcing businesses to create great content and user experiences by delivering mobile-first websites that people find friendly and valuable.
+As of today, we know that Google is essentially forcing businesses to create great content and user experiences by delivering mobile-first websites chock-full of information that people find friendly and valuable.
 They employ smart people and use advanced technology to determine if your website is really valuable if people are liking and sharing your content on social media and they use a host of other signals to determine how it will rank your site.

 Creating and executing your website and SEO strategy should be taken seriously and should be led by an expert with an understanding of consumer behavior when it comes to search, knowledge around website design and development, and most importantly, an up-to-date understanding of Google rules and best practices.
 If you are ready to strengthen your digital presence and attract more customers, we would love to talk to you.
 We offer a free website assessment to help you determine how you comply with Google best practices and where you can improve.